See what's under the hood.

 Next, Enable PHP Debugger connections by clicking on the Phone under Run / Start Listening for PHP Debugger Connections.

-And because of our of our local configuration that will allow for remote enable, remote auto start, we don’t need to go setup any other configurations with PHPStorm.
+And because of our local configuration that will allow for remote enable, remote auto start, we don’t need to go set up any other configurations with PHPStorm.

-Now click in the gutter near the line numbers to add a breakpoint, this will tell Xdebug to pause and allow you to step through your code execution.
+Now click on the gutter near the line numbers to add a breakpoint, this will tell Xdebug to pause and allow you to step through your code execution.

 Now if you head over to your browser and reload the project may be prompted to accept the debugger connection.